JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpImage Classes.md

 ```
 ' ========================================================================================
-' The following example retrieves the the horizontal resolution, in dots per inch, of an image.
+' The following example retrieves the horizontal resolution, in dots per inch, of an image.
 ' ========================================================================================

 ' // Create a Bitmap object from a JPEG file.